thinkle-iacs/think-js/functions.md

    when given the length of sides `a` and `b`.
    Use the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) `a^2 + b^2 = c^2`.<br>
    Note, you will need to be able to calculate square roots to solve this problem.
-   You can use the build in math function `Math.sqrt`.
+   You can use the built-in math function `Math.sqrt`.

 6. (hard bonus) Write a function called `distance(x1, y1, x2, y2)` which calculates the
    distance between the point at (x1, y1) and (x2, y2) on a Cartesian Plane.
 You can